bschussek/fig-standards/proposed/psr-4-autoloader/psr-4-autoloadable-library-B.md

 > * `\Acme\AddressBook` => `/app/`
 > * `\Acme\AddressBook\Test` => `/test/`

-The directory structure of the project must then look like the following:
+The directory structure of the code base must then look like the following:

     app/
         Controller/